Healthiest Breakfast Cereals

 Uncle Sam Toasted Whole Wheat Berry Flakes & Flaxseed

 This cereal has only 4 ingredients and is non-GMO and vegan.
-This honestly would be my #1 pick taste-wise, but it’s not organic and it can be pretty bland.
+This honestly would be my #1 pick taste-wise for a truly sugar-free cereal, but it’s not organic and it can be pretty bland.
 I recommend buying this and mixing it with one of the best healthy cereals above (50-50) to bring a little more flavor to your cereal bowl or add it to trail mix!

 Pros